Berwick (Columbus, Ohio): Transportation

 The main form of transportation in this area is driving, as most of the residents own cars.
 Another alternative is walking along the sidewalks.
 Some areas do not have sidewalks, so walking is typically reserved to certain areas.
 There are no bike lanes, so cyclists will have trouble traveling through the neighborhood.

 The Columbus metropolitan is very accessible for drivers via Route 33 on the west side of the neighborhood.
 Route 33 and Interstate 70 connect with each other, allowing the driver to go east or west.

 One other option a resident has is taking the COTA bus, which offers $2.00 one way passes across town and $4.50 full day passes.

-Landmarks & Structures
+Landmarks and structures

-Berwick Park, a four-acre park tucked away in a quiet neighborhood street, is one notable landmark in the community.
+Berwick Park (south of Berwick neighborhood), a four-acre park tucked away in a quiet neighborhood street, is one notable landmark in the community.
 The open field provides residents with a quiet place to relax, take a walk, or read.
 The park often hosts many cultural and educational events.

-Another landmark is the Leo Yassenoff Jewish Community Center, which serves all of Columbus.
-It offers multiple educational and religious programs to the community.
-According to the website, their mission states, "It is committed to enhancing the quality of individual and family life through the promotion of physical, intellectual and spiritual wellness."

-Entertainment & Dining

-Residents have a limited number of options dining out because Berwick is predominantly residential.
-TAT Ristorante di Famiglia, which was opened in 1929 on the corner of college and Livingston Avenues, claims to be the oldest Italian restaurant in the city.
-Papa Pete and Mama Philomena serve a wide range of Italian favorites, including fresh veal piccata, chicken cacciatore, and steak Sicilian, all of which are prepared from family recipes.

-Another famous restaurant located in Berwick is simply called "The Berwick."
-It was created by Tony and Maria Susi in 1955, so it is much younger than TAT Ristorante di Famiglia.
-But the restaurant boasts continually trying new recipes to create the best tasting Italian Food.
-They also cater to weddings of any size as well as banquets.
-The restaurant has received numerous positive reviews on TripAdvisor and WeddingWire.